gyawaliprabhat234/CS523/README.md

 ### 5. Running Consumer Application:
-In the similar way, The jar file can be downloaded from https://drive.google.com/file/d/1HyGUCyWWlS0CN2JCV8yMrQwUnFiC9I3F/view?usp=sharing java -jar imdb-consumer-spark.jar {param1}  {param2}
+In the similar way, after giving the build to the consumer application it will generate the jar file and using the command below we can run the application. java -jar imdb-consumer-spark.jar {param1}  {param2}
 where param1: optional parameter we can pass the realease year in this param so that the movie which is released in that sepecified year is gets added in database
       param2: optional parameter we filter the movie by genre and we can pass multiple genre in comma seperated value.